 Who Should Take the AWS CCP Exam?

-The AWS Certified Cloud Practitioner exam is geared toward absolute beginners on the technical side, as well as business professionals — project and product managers, finance resources, and executives — who are looking to build familiarity with AWS, but don’t need to earn an associate-level AWS certification.
+The AWS Cloud Practitioner exam is geared toward absolute beginners on the technical side, as well as business professionals — project and product managers, finance resources, and executives — who are looking to build familiarity with AWS, but don’t need to earn an associate-level AWS certification.
 In other words, people who work among the cloud, but won’t be getting hands-on with actual implementation and deployment.

 AWS recommends that you have at least six months of experience with AWS in any role, and a basic understanding of IT services and their uses in the AWS Cloud platform.